Stage Felissimo HQ

 Felissimo has been a key player in Kobe’s redevelopment in the post-1995 Great Hanshin-Awaji Earthquake period.
 The company galvanized its customers to assist in a fundraising campaign after the disaster and later relocated its headquarters to Kobe to directly contribute to the recovery efforts.

-Felissimo’s new headquarters will be 8,900 sqm over eight stories when it is completed at the end of 2020.
-It will have public facilities on the first two floors, including an auditorium, cafe, staff cafeteria, museum, photography studios and a rooftop deck.
+Completed in January 2021, Felissimo’s new headquarters is 8,548 sqm over eight stories.
+It has public facilities on the first two floors, including an auditorium, cafe, winery, museum, photography studios and a rooftop deck.
 These facilities integrate it with the local creative community and improve the offerings in this UNESCO-designated city of design.
 Five stories are devoted to offices, meeting rooms, amenities and breakout areas for 500 staff.
 The top-most floor has VIP lounges, meeting areas, and dining facilities.
 The south side has an outdoor deck and lounge with sweeping views of the harbor.